 If you are looking for flights to Tanzania to visit the national parks of the northern tourism circuit, e.g, Ngorongoro and Serengeti, then you will most likely want to fly to Kilimanjaro International Airport (KIA) which is close to the city of Arusha.

 Here is an idea of what you can expect to pay on flights landing in KIA for popular routes.

-Plane Tickets to Tanzania: Flights to Zanzibar
+Tanzania Flights: Flights to Zanzibar

 As mentioned above, Zanzibar also has an international airport with many airlines flying direcly to the island.
 If you would like good prices on flights to Zanzibar, click here.

 READ ALSO: Getting from Dar es salaam to Zanzibar

 Mbudya Island, as beautiful as it is, is not somwhere you can fly to.